thakurdurgesh/growbook-frontend/docs/inner-circle.md

   * If they remove the text from the search box (empty), we unfilter the list again
 * When they select a contact, the appearance changes (see below)
 * When they click the "Send invitations" button after selecting at least one contact, we invite the person/people
+  * Close the bottom sheet
+  * Show a toast message "`{child's first_name}`'s Inner Circle is expanding!
+Your invitations have been sent."
 * "Cancel" closes the bottom sheet

 **When a Contact is Selected**